 - The department may constitute itself, or some members thereof, as a department review body, providing that the review body shall include at least two tenured faculty members other than the department chair.
 The department chair must send forward his/her own recommendations concerning matters deliberated by the DRB.
 Departments that do not have two tenured members shall select an additional member (or additional members) for the review body from other departments within the college; such additional members must be approved by the faculty in the department; or

-- Several departments, by majority vote of each, may choose to combine for renewal, rank, salary, and tenure purposes; the combined Departments shall then make provision for a department review body for the faculty in the combined departments; such a review body shall have at least three tenured members other than a department chair.
+- Several departments, by majority vote of each, may choose to combine for renewal, rank and salary purposes; the combined Departments shall then make provision for a department review body for the faculty in the combined departments; such a review body shall have at least three tenured members other than a department chair.
 The department chair must send forward his/her own recommendations concerning matters deliberated by the DRB.

 A department review body shall elect yearly a chair from its membership.
 Department chairs not are eligible to serve in this capacity.

 No department review body member may vote on any evaluation or recommendation concerning him- or herself.